-Do zoos make sense and are they still up to date?
-This question is more than justified, at the latest after the fire in the monkey house at Krefeld Zoo, in which 50 animals died in agony.₁ And is keeping animals in zoos in confined spaces at all species-appropriate?
-It's time we compared the pros and cons and considered whether keeping animals in zoos is still necessary today.
+Do zoos make sense and are they even up to date?
+This question is more than justified at the latest after the fire in the monkey house at Krefeld Zoo, where 50 animals died in agony.โ And is keeping animals in zoos in confined spaces even appropriate for the species?
+It's time we compared the pros and cons and considered whether keeping animals in zoos is still necessary these days.

-In this article, I would like to explain the reasons for the existence of zoos and the serious disadvantages.
-You will also find out which alternatives to zoos are possible.
+In this article I would like to introduce you to the reasons for the existence of zoos and the serious disadvantages.
+You will also learn about the alternatives to zoos.

 Here is another short Table of contents for you:

-It is important to first understand why zoos are so popular in our society and what purpose they serve.
-Here I will therefore present some of the pro arguments for keeping animals in zoos that are often mentioned.
-If it's easy for me, I'll also write a possible counter-argument to explain why zoos might no longer be up to date.
+It is important to first be aware of why zoos are so popular in our society and what purpose they serve.
+Therefore, here I present some pro-arguments for keeping animals in zoos, which are often mentioned.
+If it is easy for me, I will also write a possible counter-argument to justify why zoos might not be up to date anymore.

-Zoos are intended to act as a kind of catch basin for later reintroduction into the wild and to provide the species extinction counteract this.
-Nevertheless, animals lose their natural instincts in zoos, making it difficult or impossible to release them into the wild.
-The term "live animals of wild species for the purpose of display" from Section 42 of the Federal Nature Conservation Act shows that keeping animals in zoos actually has a different purpose.
+Zoos are supposed to act as a kind of catchment basin for later release into the wild, giving the species extinction counteract.
+Nevertheless, animals lose their natural instincts in the zoo, so that they can only be released with difficulty or not at all.
+The designation "living animals of wild species for the purpose of display" from ยง42 of the Federal Nature Conservation Act shows that keeping animals in zoos actually has a different purpose.

-Many people, especially in big cities, only see a few animals in their everyday lives.
-In zoos, they can see elephants, lions, tigers, giraffes, monkeys, sharks, moray eels and many other wild animals.
-Zoos can thus increase enthusiasm for nature and the animal world.
-This can possibly encourage more people to visit, Actively help animals in everyday life.
+Many people, especially in big cities, see few animals in their daily lives.
+In zoos, they can view elephants, lions, tigers, giraffes, monkeys, sharks, moray eels and many other wild animals.
+Zoos can thus increase enthusiasm for nature and wildlife.
+This can possibly attract more people to it, Actively help animals in everyday life.

 Children get to know animals

-Zoos have the advantage that children can get to know animals close to where they live.
-However, animals in captivity are more likely to be misbehaved, which could give the wrong impression.
-There are also alternatives to zoos, which I will introduce to you in a moment.
+Zoos have the advantage that children can get to know animals in close proximity to where they live.
+However, animals in captivity tend to be behaviorally disturbed, so that a false image could be conveyed.
+In addition, there are alternatives for zoos, which I will present to you in a moment.

 Lucrative entertainment business

-Zoos are commercial enterprises that create jobs and must therefore be profitable.
+Zoos are commercial enterprises that create jobs and must be profitable to do so.
 The animals in the zoo should entertain people and bring a smile to their faces.
 Unfortunately, this often leads to the phenomenon that zoos breed more animals than they can accommodate.
-The new polar bear cub attracts an above-average number of visitors.
+The new polar bear offspring attracts an above-average number of visitors.

 Zoos also have the purpose of facilitating research on animals that are actually wild.
-Much of what we know about wild animals today comes from observations and studies of zoo animals.
-However, as animals in zoos cannot behave in the same way as they would in the wild, the opportunities for research are very limited.
+Much of what we know about wildlife today comes from observations and studies of zoo animals.
+However, because animals in zoos cannot behave as they would in the wild, research opportunities are very limited.

 Notice: This article is a discussion about "whether zoos are still up to date".
-I therefore take a particularly critical view of the PRO side.
-Feel free to add further arguments in favor of zoos in the comments.
+Therefore, I am very critical of the PRO side in particular.
+Feel free to add more arguments for zoos in the comments.

-There are around 300 large and medium-sized zoos and animal enclosures in Germany.₂ However, the advantages of zoos have already shown that the purpose of their existence has largely become obsolete.
+In Germany, there are about 300 large and medium-sized zoos and animal enclosures.โ However, when it comes to the advantages of zoos, it has already become apparent that the purpose of their existence has largely been overtaken.
 We should determine whether zoos are still up to date based on the severity of the disadvantages and consequences.
-I will now present these to you.
+These I now present to you.

 Cruelty to animals in zoos

 Cheetahs can't sprint, elephants can't walk.
-However, cruelty to animals is not only to be viewed critically when keeping animals in zoos because wild animals have too little space there and cannot be kept in a species-appropriate manner.
+But cruelty to animals is not the only reason to be critical of zoo keeping, because wild animals have too little space there and cannot basically be kept in a manner appropriate to their species.
 Animals are also forced to perform tricks to entertain zoo visitors.
-For example, baby elephants are tortured with so-called "elephant hooks" so that they leave marks.₆ Animals in zoos therefore suffer physical pain.
+For example, baby elephants are tortured with so-called "elephant hooks" to make them spur.โ Animals in zoos thus suffer physical pain.

 Animals in the zoo are defenseless

 For one thing, wild animals have no choice.
-They are stunned in the wild and locked up in the zoo.
-Secondly, they are defenceless in their enclosures in the event of disasters such as the fire at Krefeld Zoo.
+They are anesthetized in the wild and locked up in the zoo.
+For another, they are defenseless in their enclosures in the event of disasters like the fire at Krefeld Zoo.

-Zoochose: Animals in captivity display psychotic behavioral disorders.
+Zoochose: Animals in captivity reveal psychotic behavioral disorders.
 Polar bears, for example, run in circles and elephants make the typical bobbing motion with their heads.
-This is a psychological pain that the emotional animals suffer.
+This is a mental pain that the emotional animals suffer.

 Animals are snatched from wilderness

-Many animal species are unable to reproduce in captivity and under poor husbandry conditions.
-Therefore, inbreeding is often necessary to increase the zoo population, which can lead to deformities.
-As long as they exist, zoos will therefore always "take" animals from the wild.
+Many animal species cannot reproduce at all in captivity and under poor husbandry conditions.
+Therefore, inbreeding is often necessary to increase the population in the zoo, which can lead to deformities.
+Zoos will therefore, as long as they exist, always "take" on animals from the wild.

-Time and again, zoo staff are injured or killed by wild animals following their natural instincts due to human error.₃ If wild animals lived where they belonged, they could act on their hunting instinct for antelopes or buffalo.
+Time and again, zoo employees are injured or killed by the wild animals following their natural instincts due to human error.โ If wild animals lived where they belonged, they could fulfill their hunting instincts for antelope or buffalo.

 Zoos also kill healthy animals

 If a zoo simply has too many animals and cannot accommodate them all, healthy animals are also killed.
 This is called population management.
-For example, the killing of the young giraffe Marius at Copenhagen Zoo₄ or the secret killing of two Sunda oxen at Hellabrunn Zoo₅ caused a worldwide stir.
+The killing of the young giraffe Marius at Copenhagen Zooโ or the clandestine killing of two Sunda oxen at Hellabrunnโ Zoo, for example, caused a worldwide sensation.

 Besides, zoos are also pretty expensive, don't you think?
 Can you think of any other arguments against zoos?
 Then feel free to write me a comment under this post.